OsmancanG/SCOF-shell/ReadMe.md

 ----------------------------------
 Type help to see functions.
 ```
-In this GUI you can see size of files and directory and by typing name of direction or file you can change path or get information about that file.
-For additional operation you can use fcreate which create a file and dcreate which create a directory.
+In this GUI you can see the size of files and directories.
+By typing the name of the direction, you can change the path.
+Likewise, you can get an information about a file with typing its name.
+For additional operations, you can use "fcreate" to create a file and "dcreate" to create a directory.
 Usage of both functions are in below:

 ```bash
 fcreate mytextfile.txt